michelts/lettuce/docs/reference/terrain.rst

 @before.each_scenario
 =====================

-This hook is ran before lettuce run each scenario
+This hook is ran before lettuce run each scenario or each example of an scenario outline.

 The decorated function takes a :ref:`scenario-class` as parameter, so that you can use it to fetch steps inside.